-If you have any comments or suggestions, please let Karen know by clicking on the 'Leave a Comment' button at the top of this post.
+Do you have favourite spots on Lake Superior I should visit?
+If you have suggestions or comments you wish to share, please do so using the 'Leave a Comment' button at the top of this post.

 Subscribe to Karen's Newsletter if you wish to see more of her painting stories, travel tales, studio news updates, or notices of upcoming painting classes and exhibitions.